 - Wales – the Welsh Government

-The Animal and Plant Health Agency (APHA) Genetic Modification Inspectorate seed audit programme helps companies in England comply with the rules on genetically modified organisms (GMOs) in seed.
-It helps ensure these companies have evidence of the actions they take to comply with these rules.
+The programme helps companies in England comply with the rules on GMOs in seeds by providing evidence of the actions they take.

 The audits include seeds that are to be:

 - used for trial purposes